-Established in academic year 2011-2012 at the U.S. Naval War College, the Women Peace and Security program is based upon the content of the 2011 United Nations Security Council Resolution, 1325, and eight follow on resolutions, the United States National Action Plan on Women Peace and Security and the United States, bipartisan
+Established in academic year 2011-2012 at the U.S. Naval War College, the Women Peace and Security program is based upon the content of the 2011 United Nations Security Council Resolution, 1325, and eight follow on resolutions, the United States National Action Plan on Women Peace and Security and the United States, bipartisan Women Peace and Security Act of 2017.
+All aspects of the program reflect the growing movement to advance women's inclusion in the security sector, peacemaking and peacekeeping, conflict resolution and reconciliation processes, conflict related violence protection, training peacekeepers and military personnel and women's political leadership.

 Æzt.
-1